-If you press the shutter button all the way without waiting for Auto Focus while Quick Shutter is turned on, the camera will record the image using a high-speed focus operation that is much faster than normal Auto Focus.
+When Quick Shutter is turned on, the camera immediately records the image without waiting for Auto Focus to be performed when you press the shutter release all the way down.
 This helps to avoid missing a special moment while you wait for the camera to Auto Focus.

-- Some images may be out of focus when Quick Shutter is used. - 1.
-In the REC mode, press [MENU]. - Select the "REC" tab, select "Quick Shutter", and then press [▶]. - 3.
+- 1. In the REC mode, press [MENU]. - Select the "REC" tab, select "Quick Shutter", and then press [▶]. - 3.
 Use [▲] and [▼] to select the setting you want, and then press [SET].